Skip to main content

 Short-Term Exposure (Days to Weeks)

-Most short-term reactions are allergic in nature and resolve once you're away from the mold source:
+Most short-term reactions are allergic in nature and resolve once you're away from the source:

 • Sneezing, congestion, runny nose